 - 1 tsp vanilla extract or vanilla bean paste

-- In a stand mixer with a paddle or with a hand mixer, beat butter, salt and sugar on high speed until lightened in color.
+- In a stand mixer with a paddle attachment, or with a hand mixer, beat butter, salt and sugar on high speed until lightened in color.

-- Pipe ¾-inch rounds onto a cookie sheet lined with a silicone baking mat or well-greased with shortening or butter.
+- Pipe ¾-inch rounds or ovals onto a cookie sheet lined with a silicone baking mat or well-greased with shortening or butter.
 Space cookies an inch apart.
 Use a wet fingertip to press down any peaks of batter.

 - Match up cookies into same-sized pairs.
 Place chocolate in a piping bag and snip a small hole.